DEFRA/sroc-service-team/releasing/cha/sign_off.md

 > You'll notice we don't create a PR.
 This and [updating the app version](#update-the-app-version) are the only times we make an exception to the rule 'all changes on a branch'.
 We do this to avoid polluting our CHANGELOG with lots of `Update VERSION` and `Update CHANGELOG` entries.

-### Update pre-production Jenkins job
+## Update pre-production Jenkins job

-In Jenkins find the pre-production deployment job, update the env var used to control the version deployed, then click the *Build Now* button.

-For the CHA the job is `PRE_01_CHA_DEPLOY`.
-Click *Configure* and then update the `DEPLOY_TAG` env var in the *Properties Content* field.
+In [Jenkins](https://cha-jenkins.aws-int.defra.cloud/) the job is `PRE_01_CHA_DEPLOY`.
+Click _Configure_ and then update the `DEPLOY_TAG` param in the _General->Properties Content_ field.

 ```bash
 DEPLOY_ENV=pre
 DEPLOY_TAG=v0.14.1
 ```

+Then click the _Build Now_ button and wait for it to succeed.

-## Assure
+## Test sign-off

-The next stage is managed by QA & Test with support from development if needed.
+This stage is managed by QA & Test with support from development if needed.
 With the release candidate deployed to the pre-production environment it is the responsibility of the test analyst to 'sign it off'.

-### Test sign-off

-Normally this would involve running the full suite of regression tests, performance tests plus any additional manual testing felt necessary to confirm the expected functionality is included and still working.
+It involves running the full suite of regression tests, performance tests plus any additional manual testing felt necessary to confirm the expected functionality is included and still working.
 The release can then be given its 'test signoff'.

 For reference our automated acceptance tests for the CHA can be found in

 - [SROC Charging Module API Acceptance tests](https://github.com/DEFRA/sroc-cha-acceptance-tests)
 - [SROC Charging Module API tests](https://github.com/DEFRA/sroc-charging-module-api-tests)

-The performance tests are in [SROC Charging Module API Performance tests](https://github.com/DEFRA/sroc-cha-performance-tests)
+The performance tests are in [SROC Charging Module API Performance tests](https://github.com/DEFRA/sroc-cha-performance-tests).

+### Approval to release

+Once all testing phases are complete we just need confirmation from the team's QA that we are ok to [Update INTEGRATION](#update-integration) and then [schedule](/releasing/tcm/schedule.md) the release.

 ### If issues are found